-Here are some things to consider when planning to save for your next trip.
+Here are some things to consider when planning to save for your next solo trip.

 Figure out how much your trip will cost you.

-Pick out destinations you want to visit, see how long you want to be away & see how much that will cost you — It is reasonable to cut your ideal trip by a few days if your budget is a bit low.; a flight to Vietnam may be expensive but the cost of living is pretty low — costing about $10 to $15 per day.
-From there do your research on more local areas to stay in; they tend to be cheaper compared to touristy areas.
+Pick out destinations you want to visit, see how long you want to be away for & see how much the trip will cost you in total — It is reasonable to cut your ideal trip by a few days if your budget is a bit low.; a flight to Vietnam or Indonesia may be expensive but the cost of living is pretty low — costing about $10 to $15 per day.
+From there, do your research on more local areas to stay in; they tend to be cheaper compared to touristy ones.
 Set up a daily allowance based on how much you need to spend on accommodations, food, & transportation — the top necessities for any trip.

 Staying at a Hotel or Hostel

-Just like choosing a new apartment each option has their pros and cons.
+Just like choosing a new apartment, each option has their pros and cons.
 Hotels offers privacy, quietness you may need while Hostels provide the social environment to easily meet other travelers.
 While the latter is much cheaper, you’ll ultimately will be sharing a room with strangers who may or may have the best hygiene or mannerism.
-The former is more expensive, less social activities, & less likely to meet other travelers.
+The former is more expensive, provides less social activities, & less likely to meet other travelers.
 Another option is to split a couple days between the two & see what works best for you.
-If you are truly looking to save we suggest staying at a hostel.
-Another option to strongly consider is an Airbnb rental, where you get the privacy you need & option to hang out with the local who rents out their room to you, if they are free to do so.
+If you are truly looking to save I suggest staying at a hostel.
+Another option to strongly consider is an Airbnb rental, where you get the privacy you need & option to hang out with the local who rented you a room, if they are free to do so.

 While some places do have cheap services such as South America, wish we can say the same for Europe.
 Good thing is Europe has some of the fastest & cleanest metro systems out there, with with easy commute.
 Hop on the train, bus or scroll around on a bike, great opportunity to ride with the locals, experience what they experience & check out new spots from different angles.

-We can all agree this is the most important part because we all have to eat at some point right?
-No pressure to splurge on every restaurant you come across to enjoy!
-Figure out how expensive meals are, many times you want to eat out, beside on budget & how often to cook inside on some days (easier to do at a hostel).
+We can all agree this is the most important part of the trip, because we all have to eat at some point right?
+No pressure to splurge on every restaurant you come across!
+Figure out how expensive meals are, many times you want to eat out, decide on your food budget & how often to cook inside on some days (easier to do at a hostel).

 Choose what you are actually interested, rather than going to all of the places everyone is going to.
-Remember, your budget is different than other people do.
+Remember, your budget is different than other people.
 Just like food, we want to experience everything we possibly can & have the best time possible.

 While there are free events around, the options are pretty limited most times.
 Google search “Free Tours” in the destination of choice & a couple of names will pop for you to sign up.
 Check out hostels in your areas, as they usually throw free weekend activities.
 Put aside some money to try out new activities, you are in a new city so you should give yourself time to try out new things!